 If you need a higher frame rate, you can use the super slow-mo mode, which can record HD (720p) videos at 960fps for about 1 second.

 Samsung introduced the super slow-mo mode in Galaxy S9.
 And it was only slightly improved over the years after Galaxy S10.

 On Galaxy S22, the super slow-mo mode allows you to record a 720p video at 960fps for up to 1 second.

 13. Hyperlapse mode

 Samsung first introduced the Hyperlapse camera mode in Galaxy S7.
 There have been some incremental improvements over the years for this camera mode.

 Galaxy S22 Hyperlapse mode allows you to create your own time-lapse video.
 Galaxy S22 camera records the scene at various frame rates (time-lapse speed) and is able to automatically adjust them to create impressive time-lapse videos.
-You can choose the resolution as FHD or UHD.
+You can choose FHD or UHD resolution.